seandunn/s2_extraction_pipeline/app/README.md

 responsible only for a barcode scanner component on the page.
 By convention, page presenters are suffixed with _page_presenter to avoid any confusion, for example, binding_complete_page_presenter.

-As such, it is important to be able to exchange information between the classes.
+Since presenters have differing levels of responsibility, it is important to be able to pass information up and down the hierarchy.
 This is typically done using the childDone method that all such classes have.
 Data is passed as JSON through this method.
 The idea of the childDone method is to simulate a callback.
 In a later refactor, all childDone methods should be changed into callbacks.